vanntastic/jquery-common/README.markdown

 Common Jquery
 =============

-Automatic event binding based on Jquery's effect methods are applied to html elements of the same name.
-A simple pattern, that is all.
+Common classes used for the basic jquery effects, just give your elements the same name as the jquery effects methods .
+A simple pattern and an attempt to stop writing the same code over and over again, that is all.